J. W. Barlament is an author, blogger, and researcher of political, philosophical, and religious issues.

-Philosophy’s many rambling and unending problems might seem trivial in a world that has little patience for inactive pondering.
+Philosophy’s many rambling and unending problems might seem trivial in a world that has little patience for idle pondering.
 At the same time, it seems that the hard sciences that have taken philosophy’s place have begun to run aground.
 We’re incessantly discovering things that we either can’t perceive or can’t comprehend.
 Science is limitless, but alas, man’s ability to conduct science is starting to fall flat.

-Philosophy, the father both of the sciences and of innumerable other disciplines, comes swaggering back into the house he was once so rudely shooed out of.
+Philosophy, the father both of the sciences and innumerable other disciplines, comes swaggering back into the house he was once so rudely shooed out of.
 The sciences, meanwhile, are still busy scratching their heads.
 They’ve done their best, but the day has come when they can no longer poke and prod at existence without a helping hand.

 One problem has been raging in philosophical circles since the dawn of philosophy itself.
 And still, despite the best efforts of philosophers and scientists alike, it sits unsolved.
 Only in recent years, however, with the rapid spread of accessible education worldwide, has it gained more steam and mainstream attention.
 It’s been called “the deepest of all mysteries” and “the last great problem.”
 So what, precisely, is the problem in the mind-body problem?